amcvoy/LockBlock/README.md

 # LockBlock

-Attempts to block power saving enforced by machine policies.
+Attempts to block automatic locking of a PC enforced by machine policies.